rkapl123/DBAddin/docs/DBFuncs.md

 Additionally the timeout (CnnTimeout, which can't be given in the functions) is also defined in the standard settings.

-### Supporting Tool Cell Config Deployment
+### Cell Config Deployment

-To easen the distribution of complex DB functions (resp. queries), there is a special deployment mechanism in the DBAddin Commandbar: Saving of DB function configurations can be done with the button "Save Config", whereas for loading there are two possibilities: The button "Load Config" (displaying a simple load file dialog) and a tree-dropdown menu below "DBConfigs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.
+To easen the distribution of complex DB functions (resp. queries), there is a config file mechanism in DBAddin: DB function configurations can be created in config files (extension XCL) and are displayed with a tree-dropdown menu below "DB Configs" that displays the file hierarchy beneath ConfigStoreFolder for easy retrieval of the configs.

+The layout of this file is a pairwise, tab separated instruction where to fill (first element) formulas(starting with "=", being in R1C1 representation) resp. values (second element).
+Values are simple values to be inserted into Excel (numbers, strings, dates (should be interpretable !)), formulas are best copied from the output of ActiveCell.FormulaR1C1 !

 #### Creating configs

-"Save Config" asks you to select cells you want to store for others to import into their sheet.
-This is done by either selecting one contiguous area or by Ctrl+clicking the single cells you want to add to the distribution.
-Finally a Save Dialog asks you for the filename where these cell contents/formulas should be stored.
-If you choose an existing file, you're asked whether the config should be appended to that file.

-Other users can simply look up those config files either with "Load Config" or the hierarchical menu "DBConfigs", which is hierarchically showing all config files under the ConfigStoreFolder (set in the global settings).
-Using folders, you can build categorizations of any depth here.

 There is a helping script ("createTableViewConfigs.vbs") to create a DBListFetch with a "select TOP 10000 * from ..." for all tables and views in a given database (In order for that script to work, the ADO driver has to support the "OpenSchema" method of the connection object).
 The working of that script is quite simple: It takes the name of the folder it is located in, derives from that the database name by excluding the first character and opens the schema information of that database to retrieve all view and table names from that.
-These names are used to build the Excel and Word config files (XCL/WRD).
+These names are used to build the config files (XCL).

+Other users can simply look up those config files with the hierarchical menu "DBConfigs", which is showing all config files under the ConfigStoreFolder (set in the global settings).
+Using folders, you can build categorizations of any depth here.

-DBAddin has a convenient feature to hierarchically order those config files furthermore, if they are consistently named.
+DBAddin has a convenient feature to hierarchically order those config files further, if they are consistently named.
 For this to work, there either has to be a separation character between "grouping" prefixes (like "\_" in "Customer_Customers", "Customer_Addresses", "Customer_Pets", etc.) for grouping similar objects (tables, views) together or "CamelCase" Notation is used for that purpose (e.g. "CustomerCustomers", "CustomerAddresses", "CustomerPets").

 There is one registry setting and two registry setting groups to configure this further hierarchical ordering: